Best Mid Kick Hockey Sticks

 Pros and cons of mid-kick sticks

-There are several pros and cons to choosing a mid-kick stick.
+There are several pros and cons to choosing one of the better mid-kick sticks like we’ve described above.

 The biggest benefit of a mid-kick stick is the power that they generate.
 They are designed so players can get their full body weight into the shot.
 So, larger players and those who shoot for power love them.
 But, with power, comes a drawback – they are not as quick on the release as low-kick sticks.
 Some players do not like mid-kick sticks because they want power and a speedy release.
 To make up for the slower release, some manufacturers will make their mid-kick sticks softer than other brands.